 Karim Mattar’s work addresses the problematic of world literature within the context of global capitalist modernity.
 In his writings and in the classroom, he deploys a range of comparative, postcolonial, and Marxist critical approaches to assess how the dialectics of modernity are registered in and engaged by literary and cultural texts from around the world.
 As reflected in his two current book projects, this inquiry is at present largely focalized around the Middle East.
 He is at work on a monograph, Specters of World Literature: Orientalism, Modernity, and the Novel in the Middle East, and has recently completed a co-edited volume, The Edinburgh Companion to the Postcolonial Middle East (Edinburgh University Press, 2018; with Anna Ball).
 His other research and teaching interests include modernism, the global novel, literatures of global crisis, the Israel / Palestine conflict, and critical theory.

-World literature, Middle Eastern literatures and cultures, the Israel and Palestine conflict, Orientalism, the global novel, literatures of global crisis, critical theory, Marxism, poststructuralism, postcolonialism, ecocriticism, indigenous studies, translation, modernism, modernity
+World literature, history of the novel, comparative Middle Eastern literatures and cultures, the Israel and Palestine conflict, Orientalism, literatures of global crisis, critical theory, Marxism, poststructuralism, postcolonialism, ecocriticism, indigenous studies, translation, modernism, modernity

 ENGL 2112 - Introduction to Literary Theory

 Fall 2018 / Fall 2019 / Spring 2020

 Introduces students to a wide range of critical theories that English majors need to know.
 Covers major movements in modern literary/critical theory, from Matthew Arnold through new criticism to contemporary postmodern frameworks.
 Required for all English majors.

 ENGL 3116 - Topics in Advanced Theory

 Studies special topics in theory; specially designed for English majors.
 Topics vary each semester.
 May be repeated up to 6 total credit hours different topics.